panicmechanic/ZMD/Readme.md

 - Add a slice in half effect that colours squares directly beihnd the enemy red.
 By subtracting monster.x and y from player.x and y and figuring out which changed and in which direction (+ or -) and rolling for a number of squares and if not blocked to paint those squares.
+- wait_for_spacekey() may be the cause of the left over characters on screen.
+- tingle wait_for_spacekey()leaves chars on floor while add_effect mutation wait_for_spacekey() does not
+    is also something that happen when pressing '5' but not when pressing any movement key
+- Improvement!
+Now only doubles the char for one turn..